 The CSCES is part of the State Government’s Supporting Community Sport Initiative, funded by the Royalties for Regions Program and the Department of Sport and Recreation (DSR).

-Why is the Western Australian State Government funding this scheme?
+Why is the Western Australian State Government providing subsidy funding?

-The Western Australian State Government recognises the valuable role that sporting clubs play in communities across the State.
-It is also recognised that resources at sporting clubs are under pressure, with population growth increasing demand for equipment as well as the cost to supply the required equipment each year.
+The Western Australian Government recognises the valuable role that sporting clubs play in communities across the State.
+Government also recognised that resources at sporting clubs are under pressure, with population growth increasing demand for equipment as well as the cost to supply the required equipment each year.
 This subsidy will assist clubs to provide the equipment they need to keep pace with growing demand.

 What is the eligibility criteria?